 When you are ready, click the “Apply Now” button, which leads to the University of Missouri’s Graduate School website.
 Once you are there, create an account in order to submit your application for the Master’s in Data Science & Analytics program or the Graduate Certificate Program.

-We began accepting applications for Fall 2022 on Oct 1, 2021 and the final deadline will be June 9, 2022.
+We began accepting applications for Fall 2023 on August 1, 2022 and the final deadline will be June 11, 2023.
 We do not accept applications for spring semesters.
 You should have your documents ready before you begin the application process.

 The MU Master’s in Data Science and Analytics and the Graduate Certificate Program are designed to meet the needs of working professionals.